maxdemaio/thelangbot/README.md

 ## Increasing success

-Follow the [100DaysOfLanguage Twitter Bot](https://twitter.com/thelangbot) that retweets all the tweets that contain the #100DaysOfLanguage and #langtwt hashtag.
+Follow [The Language Bot](https://twitter.com/thelangbot) that retweets all the tweets that contain the #100DaysOfLanguage and #langtwt hashtag.
 It’s a great way to keep yourself motivated and to participate in the community.
 Optionally, make sure to take notes in a physical journal to reinforce learning concepts.
 You can download and use [100DayLog.md](./languageLog/100DayLog.md) to track your progress if you'd like.

 Also, please encourage others who are posting their daily updates on their progress.
 Supporting others helps build and grow a community around positivity and that is helpful and effective.
 Plus it's more likely that you will stick to your own commitment meeting new friends along the way.